CHSS Advice Line

 The symptoms and diagnosis of bronchiectasis can mean making changes to your life that may be upsetting or frustrating.
 It can mean that you can’t do some of the things that you once loved doing.

-It’s important at this time to look after yourself as much as you can.
-This means eating well, staying hydrated, exercising within your own limits, and letting yourself rest when you need to.
+It’s important to look after yourself as much as you can.
+This means: eating well, staying hydrated, exercising within your own limits, and letting yourself rest when you need to.

 If you’re struggling to cope with the mental weight, help is available to you.
-Speak to your loved ones, remember that they want to help.
-Stay in touch with your care provider or GP too as they can help you manage and control your condition.
+Speak to your loved ones, and remember that they want to help.
+Stay in touch with your care provider or GP too, as they can help you manage and control your condition.

 Call our Advice Line for free on 0808 801 0899 or text NURSE to 66777 if you’d like information on support groups, bronchiectasis or even just a trained listening ear.
 We’re here to support you and help you to build a life worth looking forward to.

-Visit our Living with a Chest Condition section for more information about how to manage your condition at home, how to stay well and reduce your risk of developing further chest conditions.
+Visit our Living with a Chest Condition section for more information about how to manage your condition at home, how to stay well and how to reduce your risk of developing further chest conditions.

 You can make sure people with chest, heart or stroke in conditions Scotland get the support they need after returning home from hospital.